 - a.
-Work on all other Improvements and any Demolition associated with such Improvement(s) must be completed no later than nine months from the date of approval. - b.
+Work on all other Improvements and any Demolition associated with such Improvements must be completed no later than nine months from the date of approval. - b.
 If the time limitation designated above, including any extensions, cannot be met, plans must be re-submitted and will be reconsidered at an upcoming meeting. - c.
-If a new Standard(s) has been adopted prior to the re-Submittal, the project must be designed to meet the requirements of the new Standard(s).
+If a new Standards have been adopted prior to the re-Submittal, the project must be designed to meet the requirements of the new Standards.